|

 and back again.

-- ACHILLES:
+ACHILLES:

-Latin form of Greek Achilleus, myth name of the greatest of Greek heroes who fought the
+people."
+In mythology, this is the name of the greatest of Greek heroes who fought the

-Trojans.
-Known for being the most handsome and the
+Trojans, known for being the most handsome and the

 fleetest of foot at Troy, and for his love for his